BeepFixer/NanoProm/README.md

 This is where you use the Orange (SCL), Blue (SDA), and Black (GND) wires.
 The Red (3.3v/5v) is **NOT** used since the Xbox will power the EEPROM.
 Remove the DVD and hard disk, then boot the Xbox before reading or writing to the EEPROM.
+The Xbox will be flashing Green/Orange in the front ring - if it doesn't, or if it shuts down after short attempts, your wiring might be wrong - check it and try again - it should be flashing Green/Orange and remain powered on constantly.

 > Menu options 1 to 4 are specifically for the Xbox variant